SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 ### Confirm Package Installation
   1. Setup > Search for "Installed Packages"
-  2. Confirm the “Membership Essentials” app is one of the installed packages
+  2. Confirm the “Membership Essentials” app is in your list of installed packages

 ### Assign Profiles to the Membership apps
 Add user profiles to the “Membership” app in App Manager: